Skip to main content

 Written by Erika Kuntar

-If your changes have not been pushed yet simply enter the command
+If your changes are not yet pushed, simply run the following command:

 git reset --hard HEAD~1

-This will discard all working tree changes and move HEAD to the commit before HEAD.
+This command discards all working tree changes and moves HEAD to the commit before HEAD.

-If you'd like to delete the commits up until a specific commit, running <git log> into the command line to find the specific commit id and then running
+If you'd like to delete the commits up to a specific commit, run <git log> into the command line to find the specific commit id, and then run the following command:

 git reset --hard <sha1-commit-id>

-will discard all working tree changes and move HEAD to the commit chosen.
+This command discards all working tree changes and moves HEAD to the commit chosen.

-Alternatively, if you have already pushed your changes you will need to run the following code
+Alternatively, if your changes are already pushed, simply run the following command:

 git push origin HEAD --force

-Please note if others have pulled this branch you would be better off starting a new branch.
-If you don't do this when someone else pulled, it will just merge it into their work, and you will get it pushed back up again.
+Note that if others have pulled this branch, you are better off starting a new branch.
+If you don't do this when someone else pulls, it simply merges it into their work, and you will get it pushed back up again.

 Need help?
 Please contact us at support@assembla.com